-Subsequent to a strategy review completed by the Trustee and its advisers in 2019, the Trustee decided on a new investment strategy as shown below:
+Subsequent to a strategy review completed by the Trustee and its advisers in 2022 and 2023, the strategic asset allocation of the Trustee's investment strategy is as shown below:

-Asset Class Central Benchmark Allocation (%) Control Ranges (%) Benchmark Global Equities (hedged) 7 4 - 10 FTSE All World Index EUR Hedged Infrastructure Equity 4 0-8 Target return of 8% p.a. net of fees Emerging Market Debt 4 2-8 50% JP Morgan EMBI Global Diversified 50% JP Morgan GBI- EM Global Diversified Return Seeking Assets 15 10 - 20 Corporate Bonds 40 35 - 45 ICE BofAML 7-10 Year Euro Non- Sovereign Index (EX04) Liability Driven Investments 45 40 - 50 Bespoke LDI Benchmark Cash 0 0-5 Liability Matching Assets 85 80 - 90 Total 100.0
+Asset Class Central Benchmark Allocation (%) Control Ranges (%) Benchmark Global Equities (hedged) 7 5 - 9 FTSE All World Index EUR Hedged Infrastructure Equity 4 2 - 6 Target return of 8% p.a. net of fees Emerging Market Debt 4 2 - 6 50% JP Morgan EMBI Global Diversified 50% JP Morgan GBI- EM Global Diversified Return Seeking Assets 15 12 - 18 Corporate Bonds 40 35 - 45 ICE BofAML 7-10 Year Euro Non- Sovereign Index (EX04) Liability Driven Investments 45 40 - 50 Bespoke LDI Benchmark Cash 0 0 - 5 Liability Matching Assets 85 82 - 88 Total 100.0

-The strategy has the following characteristics:
+The strategy has the following characteristics in relation to core Fund benefits:

-- The strategy has an expected return of 2.2% p.a. and an expected volatility of 5.2% based on Mercer's 20 year return assumptions as at 31 December 2018.
-This is equal to a return in excess of the nominal swap curve of 0.9% p.a. - As at 31 December 2018, the Value at Risk measure at a 5% probability level was assessed as €17m.
-The Trustee understands this to mean that there is a relatively low probability of the funding level falling by more than €17m in a given one year period. - The duration of the LDI bond portfolio was estimated to be 17 years and the duration of the corporate bond portfolio 6 years as at 30th June 2019. - The Trustee considers the hedge ratios by discounting the core benefit liability cashflows of the Fund using a 50% Germany / 50% France Government Bond Yield Curve - The target interest rate hedge ratio of the strategy is 75% and is implemented through a portfolio of high quality euro Government bonds, euro corporate bonds and swaps. - The target Irish inflation hedge ratio of the strategy is 100% and is implemented through Euro inflation swaps.
+- The strategy has an expected return of 3.9% p.a. and an expected volatility of 5.3% based on Mercer's 20 year return assumptions as at 31 December 2022. - As at 31 December 2022, the Value at Risk measure at a 5% probability level was assessed as €15m.
+The Trustee understands this to mean that there is a relatively low probability of the funding level falling by more than €15m in a given one year period. - The duration of the LDI bond portfolio was estimated to be 19 years and the duration of the corporate bond portfolio 7.4 years as at 31st December 2024. - The Trustee considers the hedge ratios by discounting the core benefit liability cashflows of the Fund using a 50% Germany / 50% France Government Bond Yield Curve - O The target interest rate hedge ratio of the strategy is 105% and is implemented through a portfolio of high quality euro Government bonds, euro corporate bonds and swaps.
+The hedge ratio is above 100% given the aim of the Trustee to provide discretionary pension increases and the desire to protect the Fund's ability to deliver those increases. - The target Irish inflation hedge ratio of the strategy is 100% and is implemented through Euro inflation swaps.